digitalfiz/language-lsl/README.md

+# language-lsl
-# language-lsl is a Language package for Atom
+A Linden Scripting Language package for Atom

 This is a tmBundle conversion from https://github.com/digitalfiz/LSL.tmbundle